-In addition to its efficacy as an antiglycemic agent, studies have demonstrated that treatment with metformin is effective in preventing weight gain and may achieve weight reduction in obese patients.
+in obese patients.
 Results from the UKPDS study demonstrated that patients allocated to metformin did not show a change in mean body weight at the end of the 3-year study period, whereas body weight increased significantly with sulfonylurea and insulin treatment.
-Similarly, this effect was reproduced in an analysis of a subgroup of patients in the UKPDS study who failed diet therapy and were subsequently randomized to metformin, sulfonylurea, or insulin therapy, with patients allocated to the metformin group having the least amount of weight gain.
-Likewise, the same systematic review earlier showed that metformin treatment led to greater weight reduction when compared to sulfonylurea (-2.7 kg; 95% CI: -3.5 to -1.9), thiazolidinediones (-2.6 kg; 95% CI: -4.1 to -1.2) or DPP-4 inhibitors (-1.3 kg; 95% CI: -1.6 to -1.0).
+Significantly with sulfonylurea and insulin treatment.
+Significantly, this effect was reproduced in an analysis of a subgroup of patients in the UKPDS study who failed diet therapy and were subsequently randomized to metformin, sulfonylurea, or insulin therapy, with patients allocated to the metformin group having the least amount of weight gain.
+Likewise, the same systematic review earlier showed that metformin treatment led to greater weight reduction compared to sulfonylurea (-2.7 kg; 95% CI: -3.5 to -1.9), thiazolidinediones (-2.6 kg; 95% CI: -4.1 to -1.2), or DPP-4 inhibitors (-1.3 kg; 95% CI: -1.6 to -1.0).

 In addition, treatment with metformin may be associated with protective effects against cardiovascular events, beyond its efficacy in controlling hyperglycemia in the general population.
 The UKPDS study suggested that among patients allocated to intensive blood glucose control treatment, metformin had a greater effect than sulfonylureas or insulin for reduction in diabetes-related endpoints, which included death from fatal or nonfatal myocardial infarction, angina, heart failure, and stroke.
-137 An RCT performed in China, the Study on the Prognosis and Effect of Antidiabetic Drugs on Type 2 Diabetes Mellitus with Coronary Artery Disease (SPREAD-DIMCAD) study, looked at the effect of metformin versus glipizide on cardiovascular events as a primary outcome.
-The study suggested that metformin has a potential benefit over glipizide on cardiovascular outcomes in high-risk patients, with a reduction in major cardiovascular events over a median follow-up of 5 years.252 Indeed, in a systematic review performed, the signal for the reduction in cardiovascular mortality was again detected, with RR of 0.6-0.7 from RCTs in favor of metformin compared with sulfonylureas.251
+245 An RCT performed in China, the Study on the Prognosis and Effect of Antidiabetic Drugs on Type 2 Diabetes Mellitus with Coronary Artery Disease (SPREAD-DIMCAD) study, looked at the effect of metformin versus glipizide on cardiovascular events as a primary outcome.
+The study suggested that metformin has a potential benefit over glipizide on cardiovascular outcomes in high-risk patients, with a reduction in major cardiovascular events over a median follow-up of 5 years.
+353 Indeed, in a systematic review, the signal for a reduction in cardiovascular mortality was again detected, with RR of 0.6-0.7 from RCTs in favor of metformin compared with sulfonylureas.352 general population.

-Despite the potential benefits on cardiovascular mortality, the effects of metformin on all-cause mortality and other diabetic complications appeared to be less consistent in the general population.
 The systematic review did not demonstrate any advantage of metformin over sulfonylureas in terms of all-cause mortality or microvascular complications.
-251 There was even a suggestion in the UKPDS that early addition of metformin in sulfonylurea-treated patients was associated with an increased risk of diabetes-related death of 96% (95% CI: 2%-275%, P=0.039).
-137
+There was even a suggestion in the UKPDS that early addition of metformin in sulfonylurea-treated patients was associated with an increased risk of diabetes-related death of 96% (95% CI: 2%-275%, P=0.039).
+245